 Umbra accepts student interns for full-time work for a semester, summer session, or other time periods as specified by the student.
 Full-time interns become part of the Umbra staff and may not take any classes while interning.
 Both for-credit and non-credit options are available.

-Students studying at Umbra may intern or participate in work-study as part of their curriculum.
-Non-credit internships may vary in hours and duration.
-For-credit internships will take place throughout the entire semester.
-For-credit semester internships account for 9 of the 16 credits and enroll in the following curriculum:
+Students studying at Umbra may intern or participate in non-credit work-study as part of their curriculum.
+Non-credit work-study may vary in hours and duration.
+Visit the internship course pages for more information.

 Interns should expect to work a minimum of 20 hours per week.
-To received a final grade, interns must complete all requirements outlined in the syllabus which include:
+For-credit interns must complete all requirements outlined in the syllabus which may include:

 Time and Activity logs